BenediktAlkin/SongTaggerForSpotify/BackendAPI/documentation.md

 **Returns** array of strings: All available tags.

 ### GET taggroups
 **Returns** dictionary of string to array of strings: Taggroups in dictionary form.
-As taggroups are not yet implemented the dictionary contains only one entry "default" with all tags in it.

 ## Album